 Author, Broadcaster, Consultant, Beer Lover

 Pete Brown is a British author, journalist, broadcaster and consultant specialising in food and drink, especially the fun parts like beer, pubs, cider, bacon rolls and fish and chips.
-Across nine books, his broad, fresh approach takes in social history, cultural commentary, travel writing, personal discovery and natural history, and his words are always delivered with the warmth and wit you’d expect from a great night down the pub.
-He writes for newspapers and magazines around the world and is a regular contributor to BBC Radio 4’s Food Programme.
-He was named British Beer Writer of the Year in 2009, 2012 and 2016, has won three Fortnum & Mason Food and Drink Awards, and has been shortlisted twice for the Andre Simon Awards, and in 2020 was named an “Industry Legend” at the Imbibe Hospitality Awards.
-He was recently accused of being the 31st most important person in the drinks industry. lives in London with his wife Liz, and dog Mildred.
+Across twelve books, his broad, fresh approach takes in social history, cultural commentary, travel writing, personal discovery and natural history, and his words are always delivered with the warmth and wit you’d expect from a great night down the pub.
+He writes for newspapers and magazines around the world and is a regular contributor to radio and podcasts.
+He was named British Beer Writer of the Year in 2009, 2012, 2016 and 2021, has won three Fortnum & Mason Food and Drink Awards, been shortlisted twice for the Andre Simon Awards, and in 2020 was named an “Industry Legend” at the Imbibe Hospitality Awards.
+He was recently accused of being the 31st most important person in the drinks industry. lives in London with his wife Liz, and dog Mildrid.

 A bit more background